BigLittle9/-Creating-a-coding-practice-website-/README.md

     └── leaderboard.html
 ```
 It is important that you save your files under the same file that was referred to when setting up the virtual environment.
 It is also important to note that any references to other files are by their name, so any changes would need to be updated in the code to ensure that the correct file is being called.
 It may be easier to keep the file names used in this repository for initial set-up.

+## Setting-up the virtual environment
+First of all, you will need to [set-up a virtual environment](/SET-UP.md) in the command line

 ## Running the program